Governors of Nevada, Arizona Ask Newsom to Kill Proposed Oil Regulation Legislation

 “Undoubtedly, we too all share concerns about the high cost of fuel and its impact on communities across our states.
 However, we’re concerned that mandating refinery inventory would directly raise the cost of fuel for all of our constituencies and create further economic instability in the region.”

-At issue is Assembly Bill X2-1, previously introduced as Senate Bill 950—which failed to pass the legislature before a Sept.
+At issue is Assembly Bill X2-1, previously introduced as Senate Bill 950, which failed to pass the Legislature before a Sept.
 1 deadline.

 The bill seeks to establish a six-member expert advisory committee with the authority to regulate and impose inventory mandates for refineries.
-By requiring refiners to withhold fuel from the market, the bill would attempt to mitigate price spikes that occur when planned and unplanned maintenance impacts gas supplies.
+By requiring refiners to withhold fuel from the market, the bill would attempt to mitigate price spikes that occur when planned and unplanned maintenance affects gas supplies.

-Newsom told reporters at a press conference on a different topic Sept.
+Newsom told reporters at a press conference on a different topic on Sept.
 4 that the legislation is needed because the “greed” of oil companies causes prices to spike at certain times of the year.

 “We are going to make progress to address a vexing issue that impacts every single Californian, and that’s the abuse of the oil companies,” he said.